[Updated: 9th May 2023]

 In case of App Store Optimisation keyword research the process is a bit more tricky and the available tools are somewhat harder to find.
 There are less tools available to discover keywords with, so the process involves more brainstorming, creativity and thinking outside the box.
 Luckily, there are several tools you can use to help you with this.
 Here are our top 5 tools:

 #1 – SeedKeywords.com: For brainstorming

 To start researching keywords, it’s good practice to start off with a broad list of keywords that you come up with through classic brainstorming.
-These are generally keywords that you would imagine yourself typing in, if you were looking for the specific app you are optimizing.
+These are generally keywords that you would imagine yourself typing in, if you were looking for the specific app you are optimising.

 But why not ask others as well?

 With SeedKeywords.com, you can ask what people would search for in a given scenario.
 Each scenario you create will get it’s own unique URL which you can share with family, friends and colleagues.
 This is a great way to get real keywords from real people.
 Combined with your own brainstorming you can use the results of this experiment as your starting off point.
-To organise it we reccomend using spreadsheets for adding and categorizing the keywords.
+To organise it we recommend using spreadsheets for adding and categorising the keywords.

 #2 – Thesaurus.com: For researching synonyms

 Now that you have an initial list of search terms, it’s time to maximise this list by adding all the possible synonyms.
 Thesaurus.com is the perfect tool for this.